-This plant community is dominated by Sandberg bluegrass, annual grasses and forbs.
+This plant community is dominated by Sandberg bluegrass, cheatgrass, medusahead and a variety of forbs.
 Some perennial forbs are present.
 The community has developed due to continued improper grazing management and fire.
 Some soil loss has occurred.
+This site has crossed the threshold.
 It is not economical to return this site to State 1 with accelerating practices.